pavelsinkevich/x4_winwing_ursa_minor_dual/README.md

 The game recognizes both controllers as FIGHTER FLIGHT STICK.
 It doesn't matter.
 As stated before, "Space" and "Fighter" controllers have exactly the same button layout.

-Your flight stick (in my case, right hand) should be set as controller 1.
+Flight stick (in my case, right hand) should be set as controller 1.

-Your throttle stick (in my case, left hand) should be set as controller 2.
+Throttle stick (in my case, left hand) should be set as controller 2.

 In the X4 Controls menu use the Load Profile option to load the new configuration.